Snack26/Snack26/README.md

 Here are some ideas to get you started:
 This is my first web-site
-i try to do some for people who worked with me
+i try to do some, for people who worked with me thanck to GitHub for site free hostinG)))))